nubart/blog-en/_posts/2017-08-03-how-to-write-script-audio-guide-museum.md

 To go deeper into the subject and also learn how to improve your script even more by adding verbal descriptions for people who are blind or have low vision, don't miss [this great article](http://www.artbeyondsight.org/mei/verbal-description-training/writing-verbal-description-for-audio-guides/){:target="_blank"} by Lou Giansante.

 Agree or disagree with some of these points?
 Feel like adding something more?
-Leave us a comment or [write to us]({{site.baseurl}}mailto:info@nubart.eu)!
+Leave us a comment or <a href="mailto:info@nubart.eu">write to us</a>.

 #### <font color="blue">At Nubart we produce innovative audioguide cards</font>